 The Push-out Score on a scale of 0 to 10 gauges the likelihood that a manager was pushed out or felt pressure to leave the position.

 The model is based on academic research on executive turnover, proprietary algorithms and a text corpus containing thousands of management changes.

-Push-out Scores are regularly published in the weekly exechange report.
+Push-out Scores are published in the weekly exechange report.

 NBC News explains the Push-out Score in this video and concludes: